HeruEwasham/GenericParameterCollection/README.md

 ## Supported types

-Currently, these C#-types are supported out of the box, with some conversion between themselfs.
+Currently, these C#-types are supported out of the box, with some conversion between themselves.

 - int
 - string